Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 The Reaper Bot may be the most popular, widely used, and celebrated quake bots.

-It can be argued that good bots were developed before the reaper (e.g. the BGBot and Eliminator bots), and perhaps better bots were developed after the reaper (e.g. Omicron, Frogbot, and Frikbot), but the impact of the bot was so great that it is still preferred by may players even 25 years later.
+It can be argued that good bots were developed before the reaper (e.g. the BGBot and Eliminator bots), and perhaps better bots were developed after the reaper (e.g. Omicron, Frogbot, and Frikbot), but the impact of the bot was so great that it is still preferred by many players even 25 years later.

 The reaper bot was developed by Steven Polge, then a programmer at IBM.